 - BIBL 501 Basic Bible Exegesis and Interpretation: An introduction to independent Bible study using the inductive study method and the principles essential for a balanced interpretation of the scriptures.
 Students are exposed to Greek and Hebrew study tools but knowledge of the languages is not a prerequisite. - BIBL 511 Greek 1: Introduction to the phonology (sound system), morphology (word formation), and syntax (sentence structure) of Greek as applied to portions of the New Testament.
 Students will learn to use Greek study tools as well as computer programs to interpret the New Testament. - BIBL 512 Greek 2: Continuation of the study of the morphology and syntax of New Testament Greek with translation and exegesis of Johannine literature.
 Students will gain experience and confidence in their interpretation skills.
-Prerequisite: BIBL 511. - BIBL 613 Greek 3: Continuation of the study of Greek syntax and an introduction to discourse structure.
+Prerequisite: BIBL 511. - BIBL 602 Bible Backgrounds: This course introduces students to the resources and methodological principles for studying and applying the date from archaeology and extra-biblical texts as an integral part of the process of biblical interpretation.
+Emphasis is given to the geography, history, and culture of the ancient Near East for the Old Testament, and the Jewish and Greco-Roman world for the New Testament.
+Pre-requisite: BIBL 501, BOLD 501, BNEW 501. - BIBL 613 Greek 3: Continuation of the study of Greek syntax and an introduction to discourse structure.
 Students will learn how to apply their Greek language skills to a selected book of the New Testament.
 The student will also learn how to diagram and outline biblical passages, which are important skills for the interpretation and communication of the biblical text.
 Prerequisite: BIBL 512 - BIBL 614 Greek 4: Application of Greek syntax and discourse structure to a selected book of the New Testament such as Hebrews.
 Students will improve their exegetical skills, increase their knowledge of the Greek language, and gain an in-depth understanding of one biblical book.
 Prerequisite: BIBL 613 - BIBL 701 Hebrew 1: Introduction to the basic grammar and vocabulary of the Hebrew Bible. - BIBL 702 Hebrew 2: A continuation of Hebrew 1, with translation of selected portions of the Hebrew Bible.
 Prerequisite: BIBL 701 - BIBL 703 Hebrew 3: A continued study of Hebrew syntax and structure.
 Students will learn how to apply their skills to a selected book of the Old Testament.
 Prerequisite: BIBL 702 - BIBL 798 Seminar: Study of one or more Bible books.
 This course may be repeated for credit when the course content differs. - BIBL 799 Directed Study: Individual study with frequent instructor/student meetings in biblical studies may be arranged through a faculty member teaching in the subject area.
 Request forms are available in the registrar's office. - BNEW 501 New Testament Survey: An introductory overview of the New Testament from Matthew to Revelation with a focus on the gospel of the Kingdom of God, the birth of the Christian church and its spread throughout the Roman world.
-Particular emphasis will be placed upon theological content and present day application. - BNEW 511 Gospels: Study of Matthew, Mark, Luke, and John, with an emphasis on the life and ministry of Jesus the Messiah and the Gospel of the Kingdom proclaimed by Jesus. - BNEW 512 Acts and Pauline Letters: Survey of the book of Acts and the letters of the apostle Paul.
-The books are studied in light of historical and cultural settings with an emphasis on running themes and the conditions under which they were written.
+Particular emphasis will be placed upon theological content and present day application.